chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### Solution 4: Use the optional `thisArg` argument

-- Some methods that take function arguments allow an optional argument that specifies the context to use when invoking the function.
+- Some methods that take function arguments allow an optional argument that specifies the execution context to use for the callback function.
+  - provides an alternative way to supply the execution context for the callback function.
 - For example `Array.prototype.forEach` has an optional `thisArg` argument for the context.
 - `map`, `every`, `some`, and others take this optional argument.